- Labial hypertrophy means the labia are larger than normal.

 What exactly is labial hypertrophy?

 Labial hypertrophy usually affects the inner labia called the labia minora but it can also affect the outer labia or labia majora.
 The labia can be enlarged on one side or both sides.
-Most young woman who have this condition, have bigger then average size labia.
+Most young woman who have this condition, have bigger than average size labia.
 Some young women may have been born with bigger labia, while others may have noticed that their labia got much bigger during puberty.
 Many young women will complain of a bulge in their underwear and an uncomfortable feeling with certain kinds of tight fitting clothing or when they are doing activities such as riding a bike, running, horseback riding or other kinds of activities that can cause rubbing of the genital area.

 What causes labial hypertrophy?